MichaelOchel/smarthome/extensions/binding/org.eclipse.smarthome.binding.digitalstrom/README.md

 #### Connection configuration

 If the digitalSTROM-Server isn’t found automatically, e.g. because the server isn’t placed at the local network or the mDNS-service is deactivated, you have to insert the network address or URL and the authentication data manually through the graphical user interface or type it into the \*.thing with textual configuration.
-If you use for authentication the user name and password, the application-token will be automatically get from the digitalSTROM-Server, if their is already a token for this application, otherwise a new application-token will be generated.
+If you use your user name and password for authentication and there is already a token for this application, it will be automatically retrieved from the digitalSTROM-Server, otherwise a new application-token will be generated.

 | Parameter Label | Parameter ID | Description  | Required | Advanced
 |--------------|------------|--------------------------------|----------------- |------------- |